byjg/php-cache-engine/docs/class-array-cache-engine.md

 # Class ArrayCacheEngine

 This class is a simple cache engine that uses an array to store the values.
-It does not persists between requests.
+It does not persist between requests.

 It is ideal to use on unit tests or when you need a simple cache engine.